FCE Speaking Archives - EngExam.info

 Juan: Sure, go on.

-Marian: For one, I would suggest including mandatory on-the-job training for high-schoolers.
-This way they would have an idea of what work actually is and make more educated decision when choosing their career and major to study at college.
-Another way the state could help is to pay the employers to employ people without experience – this would give young people more chances to land a job.
+Marian: For one, I would suggest including mandatory on-the-job training for high schoolers.
+This way, they would have an idea of what work actually is and make more educated decisions when choosing their career and major to study at college.
+Another way the state could help is to pay employers to take on people without experience – this would give the young more chances to land a job.
 What else do you think they could help with?

 Juan: These are very nice suggestions.
 However, they are mostly aimed at younger job-seekers.
 To include older applicants, I think the government could create free trade courses so anyone could learn a set of skills like plumbing or basic electricity.
 This would allow them to get their foot in the door with more companies looking for specialists.

 Marian: Yes, this does sound like a good idea!
-I wonder if something like will ever be implemented though…
+I wonder if something like this will ever be implemented, though…

 Examiner: Thank you.
 That is the end of your FCE Speaking part.

-• Interaction between the examiner and two test-takers
+• The interaction is between the examiner and two test-takers.

-• More abstract questions as well as the answers, answers are expected to be longer than in Part 1 (three sentences and more)
+• You get more abstract questions and have to provide more abstract answers; your answers are expected to be longer than in Part 1 (three sentences and more).

 FCE Speaking marking criteria

 A good thing to keep in mind is the marking criteria for FCE.
-Knowing it helps you find weak spots of your language – like grammar, vocabulary or the way you pronounce words.
+Knowing it helps you find weak spots in your language, like grammar, vocabulary, or the way you pronounce words.

 There are two people on the exam responsible for marking.
-The person sitting in the back uses 5 Cambridge criteria that determine your proficiency of spoken English:
+The person sitting in the back uses 5 Cambridge criteria that determine your proficiency in spoken English:

 1. Grammar and vocabulary